 Ueshiba turned to even more intense spiritual practice and brought his family with him to Deguchi in order to learn from him.
 Deguchi taught Ueshiba a method of meditation called Chinkon Kishin that derives from the old Shinto religion and can be compared to tantric practise of visualisation used in Hindu religion and in Tibet.
 It is a method to calm the mind and return to the devine principle.
 In order to balance body and mind certain energetic and symbolic hand and finger locks are being used.
 These are called Mudras in Sanskrit and are well known in Buddhism as well as hindu religious practise.
 Every morning and prior to every trainig session Ueshiba practised Chinkon-Kishin that is also closely related to ritual cleansing exercises called Misogi.
 This includes external ablution with cold water as well as specific breathing patterns that purify the organic system and bring the mind into a focus.

-The main doctrine of Omote-ryo derives from Kotodama, a science of sound and mind.
-This science reaches back to the tantric system of Sphota Wada of ancient India and found it´s way to Japan in the 9th century A. D. called Shingon, 'the true sound'.
+The main doctrine of Omote-Ryo derives from Kotodama, a science of sound and mind.
+This science reaches back to the tantric system of Sphota Wada of ancient India and found its way to Japan in the 9th century A. D. called Shingon,

 The most noble word in Sanskrit, Shabda Brahman, is said to be the heart of the creation.
 The christian doctrine says: In the beginning was the word and the word was with god and the word was god (Jac.
 1. chapter).
 This highest word, this highest sound gives birth to fifty pure sounds which form the fifty letters of the Sanskrit alphabet.
 These sounds are related to certain vibrations or energies which are said to be the begining creation and can be experienced as sound, as colour and as a form.